danielmart222/configure-ad/README.md

 -------------

-- Step 2 (continued): under Prerequisites Check: wait until you see a green check (all prerequisites checks passed successfully)  and click on install
+- Step 2 (continued): under Prerequisites Check: wait until you see a green check (all prerequisites checks passed successfully)  and click on install ->  wait for installation to finish

 -------------